 Today, MBW brings news that, for some, will be more surprising than any of that.

 Spotify is starting to make its own records.

-Multiple cast-iron sources have informed us that, in recent months, Daniel Ek’s company has been directly paying producers to create tracks with specific musical guidelines.
+Multiple cast-iron sources have informed us that, in recent months, Daniel Ek’s company has been paying producers to create tracks within specific musical guidelines.